coinbump/PhaseJumpPro/modules/core/Node2D.md

 **OnBecameInvisible**: Optionally culls the object when it leaves the visible camera space, depending on the `cullType` property.

+### Internal Properties

+**Core core**: Propagates state machine message to the Node2D owner.

+**StateMachine\<string> state**: Default state machine for all Node2D objects.
+Uses `string` instead of a concrete type for maximum flexibility.

+_Note:_ Subclasses of Node2D can implement their own state machines with concrete types as needed, but generally strings are easier to deal with.

 ### Stability

 Changes often to improve the 2D node workflow.